5/08/13

 Yield: 4 Servings

-prep time: 5 Mcook time: 20 Mtotal time: 25 M
+Prep time: 5 MinCook time: 20 MinTotal time: 25 Min

 • 2 cups pan juices from any slow-cooked meat

-• 1 cup uncooked, long-grain white rice
+• 1 cup extra long-grain white rice

 • Salt to taste

-1. Using a measuring pitcher, measure 2 cups of broth.
+1. Using a 4-cup measuring pitcher, measure 2 cups of broth/pan juices.
 The fat will settle on the top of the broth – do not consider the fat when measuring the broth.
-You need 2 full cups of liquid plus the fat.
-If the meat you've cooked doesn't render a full two cups of liquid, add broth or water until you have two full cups.
+You need 2 FULL CUPS of liquid plus the rendered fat/grease.

 Keep up with my latest shenanigans by following South Your Mouth!

-40 comments:
+39 comments:

 1. I have been enjoying "Greasy Rice" for many years, but I have yet to be able to prepare it without it the rice coming out CRUNCHY or MUSHY.
 Any suggestions?